ysa134/torii/README.md

 };
 ```

-Once your provider has been configured you need to tell torii where to
-append the iframe when you call `session.open` by using the
-`{{torii-iframe-placeholder}}` component.
-You need to make sure that
-this component is added to the DOM before you call `session.open` and if
-you give the user a way to back out of authentication (by closing a
-modal that contains the iframe, for instance) you need to make sure that
-the component is removed from the DOM so that torii will see that the
-auth flow has been cancelled.
+Tell torii where to append the iframe when provider has been configured.
+Use the {{torii-iframe-placeholder}} component to call session.open.
+Make sure that adding the component to the DOM before calling session.open.
+Remove the component from the DOM if user can back out of authentication (by closing a modal that contains the iframe).
+Torii should know that the auth flow has been cancelled.

 For instance, in `routes/application.js` you might have the following
 `signIn` action: